 We collect your personal information when you provide it to us by donating to the organization, becoming a member, becoming a volunteer, purchasing products, subscribe to a newsletter or any other communication, complete a survey, submit feedback, or complete any online form contained in the Sites.

 Personal information we collect about you from others

-Although we generally collect personal information directly from you, on occasion, we also collect personal information about you from other sources including financial and/or transaction details from payment providers located in the US in order to process a transaction.
+Although we generally collect personal information directly from you, on occasion we may also collect personal information and transaction details about you from other sources including marketing services and payment providers located in the US in order to process a transaction or customize content delivery.

 How we use personal information

-2. Where you give us consent to provide you with ‘marketing’ information about donating to the organization, becoming a member, general news and items of interest to our constituents, member communications, and volunteer communications.
+- Where you give us consent to provide you with “marketing” information about donating to the organization, becoming a member, general news and items of interest to our constituents, member communications, and volunteer communications.

 When we disclose your personal information

 We will disclose personal information to the following recipients: